sQUlearn/squlearn/docs/user_guide/executor.rst

    qnn.fit(np.array([[0.25],[0.75]]),np.array([0.25,0.75]))
    print("Chosen backend:", executor.backend)

-In the following example, the service is used for initializing the Executor, and the mode is switched to ``"speed"``.
-The executor is then utilized for running a Quantum Kernel Ridge Regression (QKRR) in which the backend is chosen automatically.
+In the following example, the service is used for initializing the :class:`Executor <squlearn.Executor>`, and the mode is switched to ``"speed"``.
+The :class:`Executor <squlearn.Executor>` is then utilized for running a :class:`QKRR <squlearn.kernel.QKRR>` in which the backend is chosen automatically.

 .. code-block:: python